mia-platform/custom-plugin-lib/README.md

 Other variables can be specified by setting your envSchema when calling the plugin.

 ## Examples
-Please see also a more [advanced example](examples/advanced/index.js) to see how to require more environment variables, and to specify schema definitions for validation and swagger documentation.
+You can see an [advanced example](examples/advanced/index.js) to see different use cases of the library.

+To other examples of library use you can some repository that depend from [](https://github.com/mia-platform/custom-plugin-lib/network/dependents?package_id=UGFja2FnZS00NTc2OTY4OTE%3D).

 To run the [examples] directly you can move to specific example folder and run: